indigo-dc/oidc-agent/gitbook/oidc-add.md

 <https://www.lists.kit.edu/sympa/subscribe/oidc-agent-user>.
 ```

-## Detailed information about all options
+## Detailed Information About All Options
 ### ```--confirm```
 On default every application running as the same user as the agent can obtain an
 access token for every account configuration from the agent.
 The ```--confirm```